 Carve out time for exercise in your daily schedule.
 Even if you’re not planning to do an intense workout every day, keep that time for anything active, whether you deep clean the house or turn your home into a gym.
 Start with activities that are doable for your current fitness level.
-Remember, do what you can—doing something is better than nothing.
-If 10 minutes of walking is all you can commit to – do it.
+Remember, do what you can—doing something is better than doing nothing.
+If 10 minutes of walking is all you can commit to, do it.
 Build up gradually to reduce injury risk and celebrate your milestones as you improve your fitness.
 Don’t forget to be kind to yourself and take a rest day if you need it!

-Do something you enjoy.
-Whether it’s a round of golf, jogging or going on long walks with the dog.
+Do something you enjoy, whether it’s a round of golf, jogging, or going on long walks with the dog.
 If you look forward to the activity, it will be that much easier to stick with it.
-It can be creative and fun.
+Make it creative and fun.

-If you usually go to a gym, spin or yoga studio, check if they’re offering any classes online.
-There are now several online streaming options for fitness classes – including on social media.
+If you usually go to a gym or a spin or yoga studio, check if they’re offering any classes online.
+There are now several online streaming options for fitness classes, including on social media.
 Always make sure the instructor is a certified fitness professional, such as a certified personal trainer or instructor.
 This could be a perfect time to try something new!

 5 tips for setting and sticking to financial goals

-Manulife Private Wealth clients can also access, at reduced entry level minimums, a suite of real asset classes¹ which strive to deliver diversification and growth benefits to complement their global investment portfolio.
+Manulife Private Wealth clients can also access, at reduced entry-level minimums, a suite of real asset classes¹ that strive to deliver diversification and growth benefits to complement their global investment portfolio.

 Should you have investment assets you believe warrant a second opinion, contact Manulife Private Wealth.